Building Trades

 Skill Building + Community + Education = Employment

-The Amos Carpentry and Maintenance Training was launched in 2007 to assist men and women who were unemployed to gain skills and vital certifications in the construction, maintenance, and carpentry industries.
+Building Trades Training was launched in 2007 to assist adults who were unemployed to gain skills and vital certifications in the construction, maintenance, and carpentry industries.

 Our curriculum is nationally recognized by the National Center for Construction Education and Research (NCCER).
 In addition to learning the basics of carpentry, students receive OSHA-10 and OSHA-40 certification, lead renovator/remodeler training, mold and pest removal training and deconstruction experience.
-The program is 16 weeks and accepts men and women who are unemployed or underemployed.
+The program adults who are unemployed or underemployed.

 All students receive contextualized educational supports in both literacy and math and work with Amos House's Financial Opportunity Center staff to address financial education and goals.